zencrepes/docs/docs/install/authentication.md

 #### Create an Identify Provider

-In Keycloak, create an identify provider:
+In Keycloak, create a GitHub identify provider by clicking on "Identity Providers", "Add provider ..." and selecting `GitHub`.
+Enter the following settings:

 - ** Client ID**: The Client ID you just got from GitHub
 - ** Client Secret**: The Client Secret you just got from GitHub
 - ** Default Scopes**: Use the following `user:email, read:org, repo`, they will be needed if we want user to start batch modifying content
-- ** Store Tokents**: ON
+- ** Store Tokens**: ON
-- ** Store Toeksn Readable**: This parameter must be turned `ON` to allow authenticated users to retrieve their token and make direct calls to GitHub.
+- ** Store Tokens Readable**: This parameter must be turned `ON` to allow authenticated users to retrieve their token and make direct calls to GitHub.
 Note that is users connected before this setting was turned on, those users will need to be deleted from Keycloak.

 Leave the rest by default.